wyattwalter/ZenPacks.Cascadeo.ZenRDS/README.md

 1. Go to the "Configuration Properties" for the devie
 2. Set the following fields: zRDSIdentity (your AWS identity number), zRDSKey (your AWS secret key), zRDSInstance (the instance name of the RDS) and zRDSRegion (region where the instance is us-east-1, us-west-1, etc).
 Make sure that the key has at least read-only privilge to the RDS instance.
 3. Wait for the data to come in.
-Run zencommand to force collection.
+Run zencommand to force collection, if necessary.
-4. Configure threshold levels according to your need in the ZenRDS template.
+4. Configure threshold levels according to your need in the ZenRDS monitoring template.

 == Known Issues/Errors ==
 * Error importing Boto module.
 This is a pre-requisite.
-- Make sure that zenoss' python environment has access to the Boto library.
+** Make sure that zenoss' python environment has access to the Boto library.

 * Request has expired.
 Timestamp date: x-x-x-x
-- Make sure that system time is accurate
+** Make sure that system time is accurate